bijoyone/booking/README.md

-## Technologies and NPM packages Used:
+## Technologies, library and packages Used:

 ### For frontend
 - React